eddie-an/Wordle-clone/README.md

     });
   ```

+Because the professor took down the API, I created my own using Java, Springboot and MySQL :)

 <br>
 Since the API endpoint contains only four letter words, this wordle clone has 4 letter words unlike the original wordle game which has 5.

 ---

 # How to run the program
-In order to run the program, download the source files on your local machine:
+In order to run the program, clone the repo using `git clone "https://github.com/eddie-an/Wordle-clone"`

-- index.html
-- style.css
-- wordle.js
+Change to wordle-api directory: `cd wordle-api`

+Install MySQL Server and start the server

+Run `mysql -u root -p` and enter your MySQL password

+The command line interface should change to `mysql> `

+Run `source Wordle.sql;` to set up the MySQL database

+Run `brew install maven`

+Then run `mvn spring-boot:run`

+Server is now set up on localhost:8080

+Change to wordle-application directory: `cd wordle-application`

-Once installed, the application can be ran by running index.html on localhost.
+Then, the web application can be ran by clicking on `index.html`

 ---